Perl-Toolchain-Gang/toolchain-site/berlin-consensus.md

 authors should read a good "how to" for CPAN authorship, such as the "About PAUSE" pages and "perldoc perlnewmod".

-downriver distributions should be "well-formed", following many of the basic ["Kwalitee" rules](http://cpants.cpanauthors.org/kwalitee) described on CPANTS.
+Downriver distributions should be "well-formed", following many of the basic ["Kwalitee" rules](http://cpants.cpanauthors.org/kwalitee) described on CPANTS.
 They should have documentation (ideally spell-checked), a "t/" directory with tests (that are run before shipping, e.g. with "make